 The Board believes that an independent director should be free of any relationship with Colgate or its senior management that may in fact or appearance impair the director's ability to make independent judgments, or compromise the director's objectivity and loyalty to stockholders and in 2004 adopted strict new independence standards based on this principle.
 The Board of Directors is composed entirely of outside independent directors, with the exception of Ian M. Cook, Chairman, President and CEO.
-Eight of Colgate's nine directors are independent and only one is currently a member of Colgate management.
+Nine of Colgate's ten directors are independent and only one is currently a member of Colgate management.

 Related Information: Director Independence Standards, Board Members, Board Committees, Independent Board Candidate Qualifications

 Our Board focuses on key business priorities and leadership development.

 The Board plays a major role in developing Colgate's business strategy.
 It reviews the Company's strategic plan and receives detailed briefings throughout the year on critical aspects of its implementation.
 The Board also has extensive involvement in succession planning and people development with special focus on CEO succession.
 It discusses potential successors to key executives and examines backgrounds, capabilities and appropriate developmental assignments.

 Related Information: Board Committees, Board Guidelines on Significant Corporate Governance Issues

 Open communication between and among directors and management fosters effective oversight.